js-cookie/js-cookie/SERVER_SIDE.md

 });
 ```

-Alternatively, you can check the [Java Cookie](https://github.com/js-cookie/java-cookie) project, which integrates nicely with js-cookie.
+Alternatively, you can check the [Java Cookie](https://github.com/js-cookie/java-cookie) project, which integrates nicely with JavaScript Cookie.

 ## JBoss 7.1.1